J3698/j3698.github.io/_posts/2021-12-20-training-the-symbol-recognizer.markdown

 datasY = []
 pbar = tqdm(total=number_of_data) # make our progress bar</div>

-After this, I actually go through all of the data and append it to a big list.
+After this, I actually go through all of the data and store it in a large list.
 Note that I have a lof of assertions here, just to make sure I understand the format of the data.
-I save the data as (N, 3) arrays.
-N represents the number of points in the drawing.
-The first two dimensions are the X and Y positions of each point in the drawing.
-The last dimension represents whether the user picked up their mouse / stylus at a given point.
+For each point in each stroke, I store the x coordinate, y coordinate, and then a 1 or a 0 depending on whether the user ended the stroke at the given point.

 <div class="code">while data != []:
     assert isinstance(data, list)
     for i in data:
-        breakpoint()
         assert isinstance(i, tuple)
         assert len(i) == 3
         assert isinstance(i[0], int), type(i[0])